jimmay5469/jimmay5469.github.io/_includes/resume.md

 Chegg originally made its name in the college space by providing online textbook rentals and quickly became the main online resource for college students providing services like Q&A, and homework help.
 During my time there I worked on two different teams, the team responsible for building and maintaining [Internships.com](https://internships.com), and the team responsible for building and maintaining [Thinkful](https://www.thinkful.com/), Chegg's online bootcamp.
 My activities included:

 - Greatly improve the SEO capabilities of Internships.com and ease of maintaining our SEO-related code.
-As part of this project I had to:
+As part of this project, I had to:
-  - Convert our React codebase to Next.js without interrupting development of other features as well as transition other features over from Wordpress.
+  - Convert our React codebase to Next.js without interrupting the development of other features as well as transitioning other features over from WordPress.
   - Update our Docker images and CI processes to release the Next.js solution alongside the existing solutions.
-  - Work with the DevOps transition traffic from the old solutions to the Next.js solution.
+  - Work with the DevOps team to transition traffic from the old solutions to the Next.js solution.
 - Build and maintain features for Internships.com using React/Redux.
 - Lead Thinkful's transition from React to Next.js modeling off of the Internships.com work.
 - Build and maintain features for Thinkful using React/Redux.
-- Lead many projects to improve code quality at Thinkful because the original code had been rapidly developed while they were a startup and was not up to Chegg standards.
+- Lead many efforts to improve code quality at Thinkful because the original code had been rapidly developed while they were a startup and was not up to Chegg standards.

 Skills: JavaScript, Next.js, React.js, Redux.js, TypeScript, User Experience (UX), Continuous Integration and Continuous Delivery (CI/CD), Docker Products, DevOps, Software Development, Software Design, Automated Software Testing, Search Engine Optimization (SEO), Git, Scrum